-Williams was born in Los Angeles in 1956.
+Christopher Williams was born in Los Angeles in 1956.
 Since 2000, his work has been represented by David Zwirner.
-He has had seven solo exhibitions at the gallery, including his first presentation at the London location in 2013.
+He has had ten solo exhibitions at the gallery, including his first presentation at the London location in 2013.
 Footwear (Adapted for Use) was on view in 2020 at the gallery’s East 69th Street location in New York.
 The solo exhibition standard pose was on view at David Zwirner Paris from November 2021 to January 2022.